Why Do Cats Like Earwax? Feline Behavior Explained

 There’s another reason that cats may be attracted to earwax, especially if your cat isn’t the “eating it off your Q-tips” type of cat.
 If your cat seems only to come around and lick your actual ears, it is probably a social cue and a sign that your cat loves you.

 While the idea of your cat licking out your earwax may seem nasty to our human sensibilities, it’s important to remember that they also lick out dirt, cat litter, and even poop from their coats.
-Earwax starts to feel like small potatoes when you compare it to cat litter and poop.
+Earwax starts to feel like nothing when you compare it to cat litter and poop.

 Is Earwax Safe for Cat Consumption?